-MS-1947C
+MS2647GR/MS2647GRS

-Power Input 230 V ~240V AC / 50 Hz
+Power Input 230/240 V AC ~ 50 Hz

-Output 800 W (IEC60705 rating standard)
+Output 1000 W (IEC60705 rating standard)

 Microwave Frequency 2450 MHz

-Outside Dimension 455 mm(W) X 281 mm(H) X 345 mm(D)
+Outside Dimension 510 mm(W) X 312 mm(H) X 433 mm(D)

-Power Consumption 1200 Watts
+Power Consumption 1300 Watts

-Terms of Warranty & Important Notice
+Terms of Warranty &

+Important Notice

-TERMS OF WARRANTY
+TERMS OF WARRANTY MANUFACTURER'S WARRANTY

-Should a defect in this due to either FAULTY MATERIAL or WORKMANSHIP become apparent within the period of 1 years (extra 3 years on magnetron part) from the date of original purchase of the product, then provid LG or their above mentioned 1 years period (extra 3 years on magnetron part), such defect will be rectified, without cost to you for either labour or material, at the premises of LG or Their Authorised Service Center Subject to:
+Should a defect become apparent, due to either FAULTY MATERIAL or WORKMANSHIP, within the period of 1 year from the date of original purchase of the product, LG will then rectify the manufacturing defect without cost to you for either labour or material, at the premises of LG or their Authorised Service Centre (additionally we will cover the magnetron for an additional 3 years.
+Note: This is the part only not part and labour) Subject to:

 - Particulars of the model and serial number, the date of original purchase and invoice/sales docket number being given to the authorised service centre when a claim under warranty is made.
 Purchase receipt must be produced. - All (a) damage resulted from incorrect installation or misuse other than in accordance with the operating instructions issued by the Company (b) consequential damage being excluded from this Warranty. - The Warranty being rendered invalid if the product is misused or if any unauthorized alteration, modification, or substitution of the product is defaced or altered. - 4.
-Costs of transportation both ways to and from the authorized service centre being are paid by the owner if it is necessary to return the product or any part to an authorized service centre. - A charge being accepted by the owner for travelling expenses incurred in connection with warranty service at the user's home. - The warranty not applying except to the serving within Australia of products purchased in Australia.
+Costs of transportation both ways to and from the authorized service centre being are paid by the owner if it is necessary to return the product or any part to an authorized service centre. - 5.
+A charge being accepted by the owner for travelling expenses incurred in connection with warranty service at the user's home. - The warranty not applying except to the serving within Australia or New Zealand of products purchased in Australia or New Zealand.

-The authorised serviced agent will provide service during nomal business hours, Monday to Friday.
+- The authorised serviced agent will provide service during nomal business hours, Monday to Friday. - 8.
+This warranty card is not transferable and applies to the original purchaser only.